dequelabs/axe-android/docs/image-view-name.md

 Both of the itmes in step 3 may happen, but even in isolation, both of these events are confusing to the user and can result in **entered text** not being shared, duplicate announcements, or a loss of meaning.

-**Note**: Violations may manifest themselves in different ways, depending on the Version of Android, Device Manufacturer, and Version of Assistive Technology.

 #### Images of Text

 Another important consideration is **Images of Text** in which case the `ContentDescription` should